Strong Acid Base Titration Virtual Lab (HCI/NaOH)

 • Use titration data or a titration curve to calculate reaction quantities such as the concentration of the substance being titrated.

-• Calculate and compare the molar concentrations of an unknown acid solution obtained by the results of the titration curve, the Second Derivative Plot, and the indicator.
+• Calculate and compare the molar concentrations of an unknown acid solution obtained by the results of the titration curve, the Second Derivative Plot and the indicator.

 Theoretical Background/Context

-Titration is an analytical technique for quantifying the concentration of a substance (analyte) through a chemical reaction with another substance with a known concentration (titrant) with the aid of indicator color change.
-Simply, the titration is performed by the slow addition of the reactant with the known concentration (titrant) by a burette on the reactant of the unknown concentration (analyte) in an Erlenmeyer flask that contains the indicator.
+• Simply, the titration is performed by the slow addition of the reactant with the known concentration (titrant) by a burette on the reactant of the unknown concentration (analyte) in an Erlenmeyer flask that contains the indicator.

-Titration of a strong acid with a strong base is the simplest type of titrations as both strong acid and strong base (high values of Ka and Kb) completely dissociate in water, resulting in a strong acid-strong base neutralization reaction.
-An acid-base titration is utilized to quantify the unknown concentration of an acid or base by neutralizing it with an acid or base of known concentration.
-The unknown concentration could be calculated based on the stoichiometry of the reaction.
+• Titration of a strong acid with a strong base is the simplest type of titrations as both strong acid and strong base (high values of Ka and Kb) completely dissociate in water, resulting in a strong acid-strong base neutralization reaction.

-The acid-base titration reaction is a neutralization reaction where both materials react to produce salt and water.
-For example, hydrochloric acid and sodium hydroxide form sodium chloride and water:
+• In the acid base titration virtual lab, the acid-base titration reaction is a neutralization reaction where both materials react to produce salt and water.

 H + (aq) + Cl - (aq) + Na + (aq) + OH - (aq) →H2O (l) + Na + (aq) + Cl - (aq)

-As a result, for a monoprotic acid and base at the endpoint:
+• As a result, for a monoprotic acid and base at the endpoint:

 Macid *Vacid = Mbase*Vbase

-The reaction equation is shown below in the net ionic form.
+• The reaction equation is shown below in the net ionic form: H+ (aq) + OH– (aq) → H2O (l)

-The stoichiometry of the reaction is one mole of hydrogen ion reacts with one mole of hydroxide ion to produce one mole of water.
-At the end of the experiment, the volume of NaOH at both endpoints (calculated from the pH indicator method) and the equivalence point (calculated from the pH meter method) will be used to calculate the molar concentration of HCl.
+• At the end of the experiment, the volume of NaOH at both endpoint (calculated from the pH indicator method using titration simulation) and the equivalence point (calculated from the pH meter method in HCl titration) will be used to calculate the molar concentration of HCl through titration virtual lab techniques and acid base titration simulation platforms.

-The process of determining the exact concentration (molarity) of a solution is called standardization.
-Afterwards, the concentration of the unknown HCl solution could be determined.
+• The process of determining the exact concentration (molarity) of a solution is called standardization.

 Trusted by Leading Universities & Institutions